Customizing for Use Cases

 MimicScribe’s prompts, profiles, and vocabulary are all editable.
 This page shows how to configure them and includes examples for common workflows.

-Settings > Meeting Recording > Summary Template controls what the AI produces after a meeting.
+Settings > Meeting Recording > Summary Template — a global override that applies when no per-template instructions are set.
 Replace or edit the default to fit your workflow.

 Sales call follow-up